 “Goodbye, Tyson.”
 She ended the call and slipped her phone back in her bag.
 It was finally over between them.
 They were both free to move on with their lives.
 As she got out of the car, she thought of Alexis and her heart skipped a beat.
 Tomorrow after work, she was going to get her costume for the ball.

 Saturday came and she was beside herself with excitement.
 Every time she thought about seeing Alexis again, her heart somersaulted.
 She took her time and put on her costume and then examined her reflection when she was done.
 The dress hugged her slim figure and the wig with the few curls cascading about her face while the rest was pulled back suited her.
 She smiled as she adjusted the tiara, quite pleased with how she looked and hoped that Alexis would be impressed.
-Drawing quite a bit of curious looks, she made her way to the garage.
+Drawing quite a number of curious looks, she made her way to the garage.